 When you’re feeling overwhelmed, a sensible thing to do is distance yourself from what is distressing you.
 Physically stepping away from a situation is easier accomplished than mentally stepping away, and the former facilitates the latter.

 Go for a walk, grab a cup of coffee, take the long way home, slow your pace to appreciate the scenery, and stop to smell the flowers.
 Doing something that distracts you, even as simple as going outside, will rewire your mind so you return to your task refreshed.
 This way, instead of looking at the matter at hand from a problematic point of view, you can tackle it from a brand-new perspective.

-During the frosty days when I don’t feel like being out in the cold, my way of implementing this method is to leave my room (where I am usually stressing out about assignments) for the kitchen and begin making a snack or preparing for the next meal of the day.
+During the rainy or cold days when I don’t feel like being out, my way of implementing this method is to leave my room (where I am usually stressing out about assignments) for the kitchen and begin making a snack or preparing for the next meal of the day.
 Mundane tasks take your mind off things more than you would expect!

 2. Dive into Favourites

 There’s nothing more comforting than your select favourites.
 Things come to be our ‘favourites’ because of how much joy they bring us; this goes for music, films, books, instruments, and more.